Exclusive: French compromise snubbed as Renault-Nissan pursues shake-up - sources

 The latest olive branch from Paris resembles an earlier compromise offer.
 Weeks before Renault's April 30 shareholder meeting, Macron volunteered to limit the increase in government voting rights if Ghosn dropped his proposed opt-out from the Florange law.

-But the Renault board pressed ahead with the resolution, and France deployed 1.2 billion euros ($1.3 billion) of public funds to raise its stake and successfully block it.
+But the Renault board pressed ahead with the resolution, and France deployed 1.2 billion euros (0.8 billion pounds) of public funds to raise its stake and successfully block it.

 In recent days, however, Macron has also backed away from an earlier push for a Renault-Nissan merger on French terms.